pbastowski/angular2-now/README.md

 ### Name-spacing your app's providers

 Creating a namespace for your Angular 1 providers is simple.
-Just change your use of angular.module from this
+Just change your use of SetModule from this

-    angular.module('moduleName')
+    SetModule('moduleName')

 to this

-    angular.module('nameSpace:moduleName')
+    SetModule('nameSpace:moduleName')

 The `nameSpace` portion will be used to automatically prefix all provider names within your application.
 For example

-    angular.module('webshop:helpers');
+    SetModule('webshop:helpers');

     @Service({ name: "myService" })   // will create a service called "webshop_myService"